Haulmont/workshop/README.md

 See complete tutorial in webinar-steps.pdf

-The video tutorial is accessible by [link](https://www.cuba-platform.com/webinars/develop-fully-functional-business-application).
+The video tutorial is available [here](https://www.cuba-platform.com/webinars/develop-fully-functional-business-application).